 (3) Regulations may prescribe that carrying on a business in relation to any specified kind of employment shall constitute a separate class of business for the purposes of this Act, and any such regulation may be of general or limited application according to time, place or other circumstance.

-[Section 15 amended by No. 55 of 2004 s.
+[Section 15 amended: No. 55 of 2004 s.
 294.]

 16. Separate places of business, and change of address